VocalTec: Initial Public Offering

 In 1997, Deltathree, an American company engaged in the business of voice over IP telephony services, launched an Internet-based international low cost calling service using VocalTec's VoIP technology, and VocalTec Internet Phone "PC to Phone" system.
 The same year, Europe's largest telecommunications company, Deutsche Telekom, bought a 21.1 percent stake in VocalTec for $48.3 million, in addition to purchasing $30 million in telephony products, services, and support over the following two-and-a-half years.

 During the Dot-com bubble the company's share peaked at a price of $3,363 per share on March 3, 2000 (split adjusted).

-In 2005, completed a business combination with Tdsoft, a provider of VoIP Gateways. and refocused on providing carrier-class multimedia and voice-over-IP systems for communication service providers.
+In 2005, the company completed a business combination with Tdsoft, a provider of VoIP Gateways. and refocused on providing carrier-class multimedia and voice-over-IP systems for communication service providers.
 The company's Essentra suite, comprised the essential building blocks required to develop a next-generation-network, addressing customers’ specific requirements in trunking, peering and residential/enterprise VoIP applications.